How are fish protected in a working forest?

 Oregon Plan for Salmon and Watersheds.
 In working forests, landowners not only protect fish habitat; in many cases they improve it by taking on voluntary projects in cooperation with the state’s unique system of watershed councils, part of a program called the Oregon Plan for Salmon and Watersheds.
 Watershed councils and forest landowners identify stretches of rivers and streams that could benefit from improvements such as placing large wood in streams, fixing old culverts and stream crossings that block fish from passing, and moving and decommissioning roads.
 Unlike laws that only regulate forest practices, watershed councils look at streams from top to bottom and focus public and private investments on proactive improvements.

 "We've built meaningful partnerships with woodland owners and timber companies in our efforts to improve water quality and habitat in the watershed.
 I’ve seen how hard they work to manage a balance between economic and ecological health.
-Overall, I feel good about the future."Executive director, Calapooia Watershed Council
+Overall, I feel good about the future."Former executive director, Calapooia Watershed Council

 Two extension foresters explain fish habitat protection in Oregon’s working forests